ivncstnd/CS10/CS010C/week1/LinkedList/README.md

 *You will be building a linked list.
 Make sure to keep track of both the head and tail nodes.*

 (1) Create three files to submit.

-Playlist.h - Class declaration
+- Playlist.h
-Playlist.cpp - Class definition
+- Playlist.cpp
-main.cpp - main() function
+- main.cpp

 Build the PlaylistNode class per the following specifications.
 *Note: Some functions can initially be function stubs (empty functions), to be completed in later steps.*